oisinos3/SafeMotion/SafeMotion QuickTools Addon/readme.md

 ## Requirements

-- Blender 4.5 or higher
+- Blender 4.5 or higher (Untested on previous versions, though I expect it would work)
 - Works in both single and multiple armature workflows

 ---